morsznetik/pyPlayer/README.md

 - `--pre-render`, `-pr`: Pre-render video frames (uses more RAM) *Not recommended, it will use a lot of RAM, but useful if you want to play a video at a large resolution or make the video play smoother if you do not have a powerful enough CPU.
 For a 3 minute long 853x226, colored, braille-rendered video I found it to use around 9GB of RAM, but it's still not a bad option if you want to play a video at a large resolution.
 (Currently bugged with debug's mode on-screen performance statistics.)*
 - `--threads`, `-t`: Number of threads for frame rendering (default: number of CPU cores)

+### Using as a Package

+PyPlayer can be used as a Python package in your own projects.
+Although created to mainly be used as a CLI, you can still import it into your projects and interact with someone of its various API's.
+Each part is created as a separate classes that handle different parts, so you can import them individually.
+Stuff you need is mostly in the base package, but some more internal stuff that still could be useful can be accessed throught importing different modules.
+You can check the source code for now.

 ## Development